Brew Ratio

 The ratio of coffee grounds to water used when brewing, typically expressed as 1:15 to 1:18 for filter coffee.
 The single most important variable for consistent, great-tasting coffee.

-The brew ratio is the relationship between the amount of coffee grounds and water you use.
-It is the single most important variable in coffee brewing — more impactful than grind size, water temperature, or pouring technique.
+The brew ratio is the relationship between the amount of coffee grounds and water you use, expressed as coffee to water by weight.
+It is the single most important variable in coffee brewing, more impactful than grind size, water temperature, or pouring technique.
 Get the ratio right and you are most of the way to a great cup.
 Get it wrong and no amount of technique will save it.

 How brew ratios work

-A brew ratio is expressed as coffee : water by weight.
+A brew ratio is expressed as coffee : water by weight in grams.
 A ratio of 1:16 means 1 gram of coffee for every 16 grams of water.

 | Coffee dose | Ratio | Water needed | Approximate yield |